alauda/kubectl-pvc/README.md

 * `kubectl captain rollback`: rollback a helmrequest
 * `kubectl captain import`: import a helmrelease to captain
 * `kubectl captain create-repo`: create a chartrepo
+* `kubectl captain resync-repo`: resnyc a chartrepo to update charts

 ## Install